jesusalberto11/PokeApp/README.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-This project helped me understand the basics of Vue JS, I learned how to create and reuse components, make calls to public APIs, manage information between components, the use of the Vue Router, and finally how to use Pinia and a custom hook to display information to the diferent parts of the application.

 This project helped me understand the basics of React Native, I learned how to create and reuse components, make calls to public APIs, manage information between components, the use of the React Native Router, and finally how to use Redux Toolkit to display information to the diferent parts of the application.